 Using Body Filler

-Sometimes we come across damage which goes too deep to be sanded and smoothed.
-The only options in this case are to either weld in new alloy material
+Sometimes we come across damage on wheels which goes too deep to be sanded and smoothed.
+The only options in this case are to either weld in new alloy material to the wheel or to apply standard automotive body filler to the wheel damage.

-If you have lots of deep gouges we can fill them in with a special filling compound and then shape that compound to bring the level of the damage up high enough to get a smooth uniform finish with no hint of a hole or gouge.
+If you have lots of deep gouges in your wheel we can fill them in with a special metal filling compound and then shape that compound to bring the level of the damage up high enough to get a smooth uniform finish with no hint of a hole or gouge.

 This technique does take more time and it is limited to being done only on painted wheels but the results can make even the worst wheels look like new.